 - 1. Design your survey.
 Select one to five questions and keep them simple. - 2.
 Pre-test the survey questions on five to 10 people. - 3.
 Create a sampling plan.
 How many people will you survey?
 Whom will you survey?
 When? - 4.
 Identify a method to distribute the surveys and collect the results.
-If you are surveying residents about a service they receive, collect the data immediately after the service is provided, if possible.
-A simple one- page or half-page paper survey works well. - 5.
-Provide an anonymous method for people to submit completed surveys (e.g., a shoebox with a slot) to protect resident confidentiality.
+If you are surveying patients about a service they receive, collect the data immediately after the service is provided, if possible.
+A simple one- page or half-page paper survey works well.
+Avoid mail or phone surveys weeks after the fact. - 5.
+Provide an anonymous method for people to submit completed surveys (e.g., a shoebox with a slot) to protect patient/client confidentiality.